jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (c) the Commissioner was unable to make the refund within the 4-year period referred to in section 108(1) of the Tax Administration Act 1994; and
   (d) after the expiry of the 4-year period, the refund could not be made under section RM 2 as it was before it was amended by section 87(1) of the Taxation (Livestock Valuation, Assets Expenditure, and Remedial Matters) Act 2013.
 (2) The Commissioner may pay the refund to the person.

+### RZ 17 Interest rate on employment-related loans: transitional provision
+(1) This section applies for the period commencing on the date the Taxation (Annual Rates for 2025–26, Compliance Simplification, and Remedial Measures) Act 2026 comes into force and ending on the day before the date a rate of interest for employment-related loans determined by the Commissioner under section 90B of the Tax Administration Act 1994 first applies.
+(2) For the purposes of the definition of prescribed rate of interest in section YA 1 (Definitions), the prescribed rate of interest means the rate applying under the Income Tax (Fringe Benefit Tax, Interest on Loans) Regulations 1995 immediately before their revocation by the Taxation (Annual Rates for 2025–26, Compliance Simplification, and Remedial Measures) Act 2026.

 ## Part Y — Definitions and related matters